sunny/actor/README.md

 This gem provides a minimal API for checking the types of `input` and `output` values:

 - A direct class match: `input :age, type: Integer`
-- A disjunction of classes: `output :height, type: [Integer, Float]`
+- A choice between classes: `output :height, type: [Integer, Float]`

 More complex type checks are outside the scope of this gem.
 However, type checking is performed using Ruby’s `===` method.
 This means you can define a custom class with a `===` method to implement your own type logic.